MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 ## Write a Q\# operation

-Replace the contents of the Program.qs file with the following code:
+Now, replace the contents of the Program.qs file with the following code:

 ```qsharp
 namespace Qrng {